w-lfpup/wctk-js/docs/bind.md

 Add a `Bind` controller to a web component.

-Add a list of callbacks on instantiation.
+Add a list of methods on instantiation.
+The methods cannot be `#private`.

 ```ts
 import { Bind } from "wctk";